How to Rotate Rows to Columns with Presto

-Sometimes called pivoting, here is one example of how to rotate row data with Presto.
+Sometimes called pivoting, here is one example of how to switch columns to rows via rotation with Presto.

 Suppose we have rows of data like this: